Instability of degenerate solitons for nonlinear Schr\"odinger equations with derivative: Introduction

+which was introduced as a model in plasma physics \cite{MOMT76, M76} and shown to be completely integrable \cite{KN78}.
+The soliton profile of \eqref{DNLS} satisfies a double power elliptic equation with cubic-quintic nonlinearities (see \eqref{eq:1.4}).
+The quintic nonlinearity in \eqref{DNLSb} only affects the coefficient in front of the quintic term in the elliptic equation, so in this sense the additional nonlinearity is not artificial, or rather natural as a perturbation preserving soliton profiles of \eqref{DNLS}.
+We note that the equation \eqref{DNLSb} is not integrable in the case $b\neq0$ while preserving the $L^2$-critical structure of \eqref{DNLS}.
+This means that the equation \eqref{DNLSb} can be seen as an important model to clarify the difference between integrable and nonintegrable cases in the $L^2$-critical framework.

-The equation~\eqref{DNLSb} admits a two-parameter family of solitons\footnote{The terminology \textit{soliton} was originally used in a context of integrable equations, but we also use it for nonintegrable equations according to conventions in the literature.}
+Regardless of the relevance to \eqref{DNLS}, the equation \eqref{DNLSb} itself is an interesting mathematical model possessing a two-parameter family of solitons.\footnote{The terminology \textit{soliton} was originally used in a context of integrable equations, but we also use it for nonintegrable equations according to conventions in the literature.} For example, when $b>0$, this equation possesses both stable and unstable solitons in the $L^2$-critical framework, which cannot be seen in other critical equations such as $L^2$-critical NLS and $L^2$-critical generalized KdV.
+This property, of course, comes from the rich structure of a two-parameter family of solitons.

+We now state the solitons of \eqref{DNLSb} in more detail.
+The equation~\eqref{DNLSb} admits a two-parameter family of solitons

 where $(\omega,c)\in\R^2$ satisfies

 and $\phi_{\omega,c}$ is explicitly written as

 We note that $\phi_{\omega,c}\in H^1(\R)$ is the nontrivial solution of the stationary equation